projectcalico/calico/getting-started/windows-calico/demo.md

 ## Create pods on Window nodes

-Next we'll create a client (powershell) and server (porter) pod on the Windows nodes.
+Next, we'll create a client (powershell) and server (porter) pod on the Windows nodes.
 First the create the powershell pod.

 >**Note**: The powershell and porter pod manifests below use images based on `mcr.microsoft.com/windows/servercore:1809`.
 If you are using a more recent Windows Server version, update the manifests to use a [servercore image](https://hub.docker.com/_/microsoft-windows-servercore)